What is the PPMT Function?

-- Type (optional argument) – It specifies whether the payment is made at the start or the end of the period.
+- Type (optional argument) – This specifies whether the payment is made at the start or the end of the period.
 It can assume a value of 0 or 1.
-If it is 0, it means the payment is made at the end of the period; and if 1, the payment is made at the start.
+If it is 0, it means the payment is made at the end of the period, and if 1, the payment is made at the start.
 If we omit the [type] argument, it will take on the default value of 0, denoting payments made at the end of the period.

 How to use the PPMT Function in Excel?

 As a worksheet function, PPMT can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let us consider an example: